tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 --- middle

 # Introduction

-DISCLAIMER: This is a work-in-progress draft of cTLS and has not yet seen significant security analysis, so could contain major errors.
-It should not be used as a basis for building production systems.

 This document specifies "compact" versions of TLS {{!RFC8446}} and DTLS
 {{!RFC9147}}, respectively known as "Stream cTLS" and "Datagram cTLS".  cTLS